Apartamentos Turísticos Antonio Parra

 Holy Week in Jerez de la Frontera

-Living history of a city that merges faith, Baroque art, and deep emotion.
+Living history of a city that blends faith, Baroque art, and pure emotion.

-Holy Week in Jerez de la Frontera is much more than a commemoration; it is the reflection of the living history of a city that has managed to fuse faith with Baroque art and the purest sentiment of its neighborhoods.
-Declared a Festival of National Tourist Interest, it is one of the richest and most solemn displays in all of Andalusia.
+Holy Week (Semana Santa) in Jerez de la Frontera is much more than a commemoration; it is the reflection of the living history of a city that has known how to merge faith with Baroque art and the purest sentiment of its neighborhoods.
+Declared an Event of National Tourist Interest, it is one of the richest and most solemn displays in all of Andalusia, which you can experience by staying at our apartments.

-The seeds of our Holy Week were sown after the Reconquista, but it was in the 16th century when the first brotherhoods (cofradías) were born.
-Thanks to the patronage of noble families and the thriving wine industry, the brotherhoods surrounded themselves with the finest imagery and embroidery, elevating their "pasos" (floats) into authentic walking monuments.
+The seed of our Holy Week was planted after the Reconquista, but it was in the 16th century when the first brotherhoods were born.
+Thanks to the patronage of great families and the wine industry, the brotherhoods surrounded themselves with the best imagery and embroidery, elevating their "pasos" (floats) to authentic walking monuments.
+Many of these historic temples are key stops in our Jerez Sightseeing Guide.

 La Estrella (Palm Sunday)